verilylifesciences/classifaedes/README.md

 Note that while the code is released under the Apache license, the related data and pretrained models can only be used for academic/experimental purposes without prior consent.
 For more details, please see the LICENSE_DATA file.

+In order to request access to the data and/or pretrained models, please fill out the following [form](https://docs.google.com/forms/d/e/1FAIpQLSeysKGV38WTKLyAz-UR51qWEkvkHc6NIU5rjoh0zKLrMzQaNQ/viewform).

 ## Data Preparation
 Training and eval data is stored in TFRecord's of `tf.Example` messages in two directories (train and test).
 Each `tf.Example` must have the following items: